huzayfaSiddique/VisionTube/README.md

 VisionTube is a video-sharing platform inspired by YouTube.
 It's split into two independent apps:

-- **`backend/`** — a REST API (Express + MongoDB) handling auth, video/thumbnail storage (via Cloudinary), playlists, subscriptions, likes, and comments.
+- **`backend/`** — a REST API (Express + MongoDB) handling auth, video/thumbnail storage (via Cloudinary), playlists, subscriptions, likes, comments, and a background email queue.
 - **`frontend/`** — a React (Vite) single-page app that consumes that API, styled with Tailwind CSS and using React Query for server-state management.

 Authentication uses JWT access/refresh tokens delivered as httpOnly cookies, with automatic silent token refresh baked into the frontend's Axios client.
+New accounts go through an **email verification** step powered by a **BullMQ job queue backed by Redis**, with a Nodemailer fallback for development environments where Redis is unavailable.

 ## Features

 **Auth & account**
 - Register / login / logout with hashed passwords (bcrypt) and JWT access + refresh tokens (httpOnly cookies)
 - Silent access-token refresh on 401s, with request queuing so concurrent calls don't each trigger their own refresh
+- **Email verification on registration** — a confirmation link is emailed immediately after sign-up (24-hour expiry)
+- **Resend verification email** with a 30-second rate-limit cooldown to prevent spam
 - Update account details (name, email) and password
 - Update avatar and cover image, with automatic cleanup of the old Cloudinary asset